datashield/datashield-infrastructure/README.md

 puppet can not be found the full path to the binary is `/opt/puppetlabs/bin/puppet`.
 Replace r10k and puppet with the full absolute paths if needed.)

-The `site.pp` file inside the manifests directory can be editted if the environment requirement is not exactly suited to the example.
+The `site.pp` file inside the manifests directory can be edited if the environment requirement is not exactly suited to the example. *The file should also be editted to change the passwords for the database servers and opal admin from their default values especially if sensitive data is involved!*.
 Documentation on the variables for editing the datashield puppet options can be found by reading the README file associated with the puppet-datashield repo.
 The puppet environment can then be applied with the commands:

 ```bash
 cd /datashield-infrastructure/puppet/environments/datashield_testdata/manifests/